OTHER PUBLIC LIABILITY CLAIMS

 Making a Public Liability Claim

-If you have had an accident whilst on public property within the last three years, due to the negligence of the owner or operator of that property, and have been injured as a result then one of our specialist solicitors may be able to claim compensation on your behalf.
+If you have had an accident whilst on public property within the last three years, due to the negligence of the owner or operator of that property, and have been injured then one of our specialist solicitors may be able to claim compensation on your behalf.